AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-05-improve-page-load-speed-in-jekyll-using-the-webp-image-format.md

 And that's it!
 Here's a quick demo of that in action:

-{% include picture.html img="demo" ext="GIF" alt="Converting a traditional image format to a webp image." %}
+{% include picture.html img="demo" ext="gif" alt="Converting a traditional image format to a webp image." %}

 You can ignore the output from the tool, as it's not too important.